 Darren's Note: If you have found yourself here looking for how to clean car leather or for the best car leather cleaner, then go to either one of these links:

-But before you run off, become the biggest know-it-all on the block by educating yourself regarding all things car leather!
+But before you run off, become the biggest know-it-all on your block by educating yourself regarding all things car leather!

 Q.- Does car leather really require special cleaning and maintenance?